Solomonic/ital.yard/_posts/2017-05-30-Moringa-tree.md

 ## [![MackaB about Moringa](http://img.youtube.com/vi/DeuT3ynHetk/0.jpg)](http://www.youtube.com/watch?v=DeuT3ynHetk)

 ## How to use it
+![Hang them]({{site.baseurl}}/images/moringa/hanged_up.jpg)

+Sofar I&I used fresh (1-3 days after the cut) leaves and stems and added them into veggie soup and pasta sauce.
+The taste is first mostly onionish-spicy, with a very soft bitter aftertaste.
+I&I could accustom to this immediatly and liked it right away.

+I&I read about people unable to stand the strong bitterness, which is quite opposite to I&I experience.
+After tasting and testing for several days I&I recognized that the bitterness of the leaves increased overtime.
+I&I believe bitter moringa is just not fresh enough to be enjoyable to consume.

+To conservate the rest of the herb.
+I&I dececided to make ...

 ### Homemade tea
-![Hang them]({{site.baseurl}}/images/moringa/hanged_up.jpg)

-I&I took fresh leaves and stems, gave them a good round in the blender and used my electic oven to dry the mix on low temperature for 2h.
+I&I took leaves and stems (5 days after the cut), gave them a good round in the blender and used my electic oven to dry the mix on low temperature for 2h.
 ![Drying Tea]({{site.baseurl}}/images/moringa/drying_tea.jpg)

  The Tea is now already perfectly fine to brew, for storage purpose it needed 3 more days out in the open to dry up, this will hugely vary with the local humitity.

+ I&I brew it up 3times and get a nice the golden color and herbal-minty taste, which I&I enjoy first thing in the morning.
+Since Rastaman nutrition is already irie, I&I felt no overwhelming effects but it wakes me up without coffaine and is irie.

 ## Lets grow it
 Since we want to sustain our daily food from the own garden, Moringa seems to be a perfect candidate to enrich our diet.
 According to I&Is research it should grow perfectly on ItalYard, with its sandy soils.
 Wikipedia mentions _Moringa species grow quickly in many types of environments._ which sounds awesome for a farmerman, low effort & hardiness combined with a big yield? ...Sounds too good so lets test it ...